stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

         header is used instead.
 If a column header is changed, then the :py:attr:`Plotfile.labels` attribute will be overwritten.

-In addition, you can read any method of :py:class:`pyplot.Axes` as an attribute of :py:class:`PlotFile`.
+In addition, you can read any method of :py:class:`pyplot.Axes` as an attribute of :py:class:`PlotMixin`.
 This allows one to call the methods directly on the PlotFile instance without needing to extract a reference to the current axes.::